+Verstappen had to concede his lead after an order from race control.
+He complained over the radio after his team ordered him to hand the lead back as they had no choice.
 Notably, the drivers had been referred by the race director before the race to a rule that says they cannot not leave the track and gain a lasting advantage.

 "Wow.
 What a difficult race that was.
 Stopping early we knew would be difficult but we had to cover Max, they have had an amazing performance all weekend.
 Max was all over me at the end and I was just about able to hold him off.
 That was one of the hardest races I've had for a while," said Hamilton.

 Finnish driver Valtteri Bottas suffered a slow second pit stop when a front tyre proved difficult to remove.
 This saw Red Bull to delay Verstappen's stop to give him a much bigger grip advantage over Hamilton for the end of the race.
 Bottas looked steady throughout the race while never looking likely to trouble the top two.